sevagh/pitch-detection/README.md

 \*YIN and McLeod inspired by [TarsosDSP](https://github.com/JorenSix/TarsosDSP).

-MPM performs best on the guitar clip - see [Pitcha](https://github.com/sevagh/Pitcha) and [transcriber](https://github.com/sevagh/transcriber), two of my projects which use the MPM. **I strongly recommend using the MPM for any musical instrument pitch detection project**.
+MPM performs best on guitar sounds - see [Pitcha](https://github.com/sevagh/Pitcha) and [media-util](https://github.com/sevagh/media-util), two of my projects which use the MPM. **I strongly recommend using the MPM for any musical instrument pitch detection project**.
 A problem with the MPM is the low pitch cutoff.

 The rest are included for posterity.
 Goertzel and DFT are dogshit at musical instruments.
-Also, my autocorrelation implementation is buggy.

 ### Build